priyal38/Chandrayan/README.md

-# Chandrayaan 3 Lunar Craft: Galactic Space Craft Control
+# Chandrayaan 3 Spacecraft Navigation TDD Assesment

-Developed a program that translates commands sent from Earth into instructions understood by the spacecraft.
-The spacecraft navigates through the galaxy using galactic coordinates, represented by x, y, z coordinates (x for east or west location, y for north or south location, and z for distance above or below the galactic plane).
+• This repository contains code for the online assesment of Incubyte.
+• This interactive simulation is designed to showcase the navigation capabilities of the Chandrayaan 3 lunar spacecraft through the   vast expanse of the galaxy using JavaScript.
+• The program accurately interprets and executes a series of commands to navigate the spacecraft.
+• This Program built using a Test-Driven Development (TDD) approach with the Jest testing framework.

+•